IskraCodes/MixingSRVC/README.md

   stored in `uploads/` and `/latest-upload` returns info about the most recent upload.

+The frontend now uses [Bootstrap](https://getbootstrap.com/) for modern styling.
 Feel free to customize the HTML/CSS or the server logic to integrate emailing or database storage.

 ## Converting `index.html` to a Shopify snippet